 Art.
 188 Status

-1 The Federal Supreme Court shall be the supreme judicial authority of the Confederation.
+- 1 The Federal Supreme Court is the supreme judicial authority of the Confederation. - 2 Its organisation and procedure are governed by law. - 3 The Federal Supreme Court has its own administration.

 Art.
 189 Jurisdiction of the Federal Supreme Court